 Make an Appointment.
-Appeals must be filed in person.
-To make an appointment, please call 415-575-6880.
-Appointments are available Monday through Friday from 8:00 a.m. to 4:30 p.m.
+Appeals must be filed by email or telephone.
+Appointments are recommended if you want to file by telephone.
+To make an appointment, please call 1-(628)-652-1150.
+Appointments are available Monday through Friday from 8:00 a.m.
+4:30 p.m.

 Once an Appeal is Filed

 When an appeal is filed, Board staff will set a hearing date and briefing schedule.
-The determination holder will be informed of the appeal and in most cases, the determination that has been appealed will be suspended.
+The determination holder(s) or permit holder(s) will be informed of the appeal and in most cases, the determination or permit that has been appealed will be suspended.
 The parties are given time to prepare and submit briefs (written statements) arguing their position on the appeal for the Board’s consideration.
 Exhibits may be submitted as well.

 See the Board’s Instructions for Parties to learn about the Board’s briefing requirements, and for other important information.
 Note: Briefs should only be submitted electronically to firstname.lastname@example.org and the other parties.
 Hard copies are not required to be submitted to the Board Office at this time.